Transmissible Spongiform Encephalopathies (TSEs), also known as prion diseases

 ANSES, supported by its expert groups, provides the competent authorities with the scientific and technical expertise required to make decisions on TSEs.
 It has conducted several expert appraisals on TSE risk assessments, for example:

-- on specified risk material (SRM) from cattle and from small ruminants
+- on specified risk material (SRM) (PDF) from cattle and from small ruminants (PDF);

-- on the introduction of processed animal proteins in the feed of certain production livestock such as pigs, poultry and fish.
+- on the introduction of processed animal proteins in the feed of certain production livestock such as pigs, poultry and fish (PDF);

 National reference mandate